BenLangmead/bowtie2/MANUAL.markdown

 Write unpaired reads that align at least once to file at `<path>`.
 These reads correspond to the SAM records with the FLAGS `0x4`, `0x40`, and `0x80` bits unset.
 If `--al-gz` is specified, output will be gzip compressed.
 If `--al-bz2` is specified, output will be bzip2 compressed.
+Reads written in this way will appear exactly as they did in the input file, without any modification (same sequence, same name, same quality string, same quality encoding).
+Reads will not necessarily appear in the same order as they did in the input.

 </td></tr>
 <tr><td id="bowtie2-options-un-conc">